Updated May 25, 2023

 The Franklin D. Roosevelt Presidential Library and Museum is the first presidential library in the United States, established by President Franklin D. Roosevelt in 1939.
 Located in Hyde Park, New York, the library dedicates to preserving and making accessible the records of President Roosevelt and his family and providing educational programs and exhibits about his life and times.
 The library archives over 17 million documents and photos, including Roosevelt’s personal and official papers and over 200,000 artifacts.
 It also houses a museum with interactive exhibits and programs, a research center, and a learning center.
 The National Archives and Records Administration operates the Museum and library.

 Franklin D Roosevelt Presidential Library and Museum

 The Museum includes a variety of permanent and temporary exhibits that focus on the life and legacy of Franklin D. Roosevelt.
 Exhibits range from personal items from the Roosevelt family to political memorabilia from his presidency.
-It also includes interactive displays, multimedia presentations, and a wide selection of books, videos, and other educational materials.
-Additionally, the library offers educational programs and events for students and adults.
+It also features interactive displays, multimedia presentations, books, videos, and other educational materials.
+Furthermore, the library provides educational programs and hosts events for students and adults.

 In 2014, the library and Museum underwent a major renovation to enhance the visitor experience further.
-The renovation included a new interactive media centre and a new entrance pavilion that features a replica of the Oval Office.
-The renovation also included the modernization of the museum galleries and the installation of energy-efficient lighting and climate control systems.
+The renovation included a new interactive media center and entrance pavilion featuring a replica of the Oval Office.
+The renovation team also modernized the museum galleries and installed energy-efficient lighting and climate control systems.
 The renovation was made possible through the support of the Friends of the Roosevelt Library and Museum.

 Presidential Libraries Act